Yeeshukant/yeeshukant.github.io/_posts/2025-08-10-Keralafortravel.md

+---
-Kerala, is it the perfect place to travel and stay in india?
+title: "Kerala, is it the perfect place to travel and stay in india?"
+categories:
+  - Country
+tags:
+  - Observation
+  - Travel
+---

 1. Rare to no garbage dumps.
 2. Greenery all around